csimal/NewtonSchulz.jl/README.md

 ## Matrix square-root and inverse square-root

-The `mcsgn` iteration can be adapted to compute the arithmetic matrix square root of a square positive semidefinite matrix $A$, namely, a square positive semidefinite matrix $B$ such that $B^2 = A$.
+The `mcsgn` iteration can be adapted to compute the arithmetic matrix square root of a square positive semidefinite matrix $A$, i.e., a square positive semidefinite matrix $B$ such that $B^2 = A$.
 This can be done in this package via the `msqrt` function

 ```julia
 A = randn(10,10)